mksunny1/action-object/CONTRIBUTING.md

 - Partake in project discussions.
 We want talk about this, both formally and casually, to increase awareness about all aspects of this project for all of us and to build community and support.
 You can start or join discussions [here](https://github.com/mksunny1/action-object/discussions).

 - Find or fix issues.
 When projects gain traction, many issues get discovered as it gets utilized in previously unforeseen scenarios.
 These will need to be considered and hopefully resolved to ensure the project continues to meet the needs of those that rely on it in their work.
-You will find many opportunities to contribute here simply by using ClassAction or visiting the [issues](https://github.com/mksunny1/action-object/issues) page.
+You will find many opportunities to contribute here simply by using ActionObject or visiting the [issues](https://github.com/mksunny1/action-object/issues) page.

 ### Issues